cbartram/form-analytics/README.md

 ```

 The query api has been designed to be easily readable.
 The query above in SQL reads as follows **SELECT * FROM Pizza.createForm.Meat WHERE Meat = 'Turkey' AND references = 'Tomato' AND references = 'Thin' **
 The query isn't exact SQL because of database inconsistencies however, it is relatively close.
-With this query API you can specify and AND, OR, USER, LIKE or WHERE clause to find documents matching the criteria.
+With this query API you can specify and AND, OR, USER, LIKE, LIMIT, or WHERE clause to find documents matching the criteria.

 Lets run through a few simple queries to help get you accustomed to the API!